Governance Documents

 F. Conflicts of Interest

-The Company expects its employees to act in its best interest and not engage in activities which might result in actual, potential or perceived conflicts of interest for the Company.
-All employees must avoid any interest or association that interferes with their ability to perform their work in the best interests of the Company and its shareholders.
+The Company expects its employees to act in its best interest and not engage in activities which might result in actual, potential, or perceived conflicts of interest for the Company.
+All employees must avoid any interest or association that interferes with their ability to perform their work in the best interests of the Company and its stockholders.

 G. Personal Benefit or Gain from Business

 In all business associations, both inside and outside the Company, employees should not permit themselves to be placed in a conflict between self-interest and integrity.
-No employee should benefit personally from any purchase of goods or services by the Company nor derive personal gain from direct or indirect actions taken by an employee as a representative of the Company, except for wages and other compensation paid by the Company or unless such business dealings have been pre-approved.
+No employee should benefit personally from any purchase of goods or services by the Company nor derive personal gain from direct or indirect actions taken by an employee as a representative of the Company, except for wages and other compensation paid by the Company or unless such business dealings have been pre-approved in accordance with this Code.

 H. Financial Interests in Other Businesses